dariober/ASCIIGenome/README.md

       Use '.*' to match everything and '^$' to hide nothing.
 E.g. "visible exon CDS gtf" trackHeight <int> [track regex]
       Set track height to int lines for all tracks containing regex.
-Default regex: '.*' trackColour <colour> [track regex]
+Default regex: '.*' colorTrack <color> [track regex]
       Set colour for tracks containing regex.
 All colours except white, black, default accept the prefix 'light_'.
 Available colours:
-      red green yellow blue magenta cyan grey white black default E.g. trackColour light_blue ts.*gtf ylim <min> <max> [track regex]
+      red green yellow blue magenta cyan grey white black default E.g. colorTrack light_blue ts.*gtf ylim <min> <max> [track regex]
       Set limits of y axis for all track IDs containing regex.
 Use na to autoscale to min and/or max.
       E.g. ylim 0 na.
 If regex is omitted all tracks will be captured.
 Default: "ylim na na .*" dataCol <idx> [regex]
-      Select data column for all bedgraph tracks containing regex. <idx>: 1-based column index. print     [track regex] printFull [track regex]
+      Select data column for all bedgraph tracks containing regex. <idx>: 1-based column index. print     [track regex]
-      Print the lines of the annotation tracks containing  [track regex]. print clips lines to fit the screen. printFull wraps long lines.
-With no arguments all tracks are printed. showGenome
+      Print the lines of the annotation tracks containing [track regex].
+Long lines are clipped printFull [track regex]
+      Same print but long lines are wrapped instead of clipped. showGenome
       Print the genome file
 addTracks [file or url]...